hallgren/krumelur/README.md

 # Krumelur

-With Krumelur it's possible to update a DOM elements with new html content, it does so by using a virtual-dom to patch the element with changes from the new html string.
+With Krumelur it's possible to update a DOM element with new html content, it does so by using a virtual-dom to patch the element with changes from the new html string.

 Should works on IE9 and up